 The Probate Process

 Luckily, there are some situations where the probate process can be avoided.
-If the deceased’s assets have beneficiaries or are transferable or payable on death then those assets ‘avoid probate” and are transferred to the named recipients usually with minimal paperwork.
-Additionally, if the deceased has a properly funded Trust, the successor Trustee can simply distribute the assets of the Trust to those named to receive them in the Trust.
+If the deceased’s assets have beneficiaries or are transferable or payable on death, then they can be transferred to the named recipients with minimal paperwork.
+Additionally, if the deceased has a properly funded Trust, the successor Trustee can simply distribute the assets to those named in the Trust.